|

 Biography

 Dr. Fidel received his Bachelor of Science degree in Biology from Allegheny College in Pennsylvania in 1984.
 He then received his Master of Science and PhD degrees in Microbiology from the University of Oklahoma in 1987 and 1988, respectively.
 Dr. Fidel conducted postdoctoral training in the lab of Dov Boros in the Department of Immunology and Microbiology at Wayne State University School of Medicine in Detroit.
 He accepted a position of Assistant Professor in the Division of Infectious Diseases, Department of Internal Medicine, Wayne State University School of Medicine in 1990.
 Dr. Fidel came to LSUHSC in 1995 as an associate professor in the Department of Microbiology, Immunology, and Parasitology.
-He was promoted to professor in 1999 and named the Carl Baldridge Research Professor and Director of the Center of Excellence in Oral and Craniofacial Biology, Associate Dean for Research in 2001.
-He was named interim chair of the new Department of Oral and Craniofacial Biology in 2007 and permanent chair of the department in 2009.
+He was promoted to Professor in 1999 and named the Carl Baldridge Research Professor and Director of the Center of Excellence in Oral and Craniofacial Biology, Associate Dean for Research in 2001.
+He was named interim chair of the new Department of Oral and Craniofacial Biology in 2007 and permanent chair of the department in 2008.

 Research Interests